cosmoskitten/beam/website/src/get-started/try-apache-beam.md

 </a>

 {:.language-java}
-To learn how to install and run the Apache Beam Java SDK in your own machine, you can follow the instructions in the [Java Quickstart]({{ site.baseurl }}/get-started/quickstart-java).
+To learn how to install and run the Apache Beam Java SDK on your own computer, follow the instructions in the [Java Quickstart]({{ site.baseurl }}/get-started/quickstart-java).

 ```py
 import apache_beam as beam